Measurement of B meson production fraction ratios in proton-proton collisions at $\sqrt{s}$ = 13 TeV using open-charm and charmonium decays: Abstract

 \section{Abstract}

 {Production fraction ratios of \PBp, \PBz, and \PBzs mesons are measured in proton-proton collisions at $\sqrt{s} = 13\TeV$ using a special data set recorded in 2018 with high-rate triggers designed to collect an unbiased sample of $10^{10}$ \PQb hadrons with the CMS experiment at the LHC\@.
-These data allow the use of the open-charm decays of \PB mesons ($\PB_{(\PQs)} \!\to\! \PGp\PD_{(\PQs)}$) where the $\PD$ meson decays into fully hadronic final states.
-Production fraction ratios as functions of \PB meson transverse momentum (\pt) and rapidity ($y$) are measured using the open-charm decays in the kinematic range of $8 < \pt < 60\GeV$ and $\absy < 2.25$.
-In addition, the same data are used to measure the relative production fraction ratios with the charmonium decay channels ($\PB_{(\PQs)} \!\to\! \PX\JPsi$ with \PX indicating a $\PKp$, $\PKstP{892}{}^0$, or $\PGfP{1020}$ meson) with the $\JPsi$ meson decaying into a pair of muons.
-By utilizing known branching fractions, precision theoretical calculations, and the open-charm results, the production fraction ratios in the charmonium samples are determined with an absolute normalization for the first time.
-These results also improve several world-average values of the ratios of branching fractions of \PB meson decays to charmonium and open-charm states.
+These data allow the study of the open-charm decays of \PB mesons ($\PB_{(\PQs)} \!\to\! \PGp\PD_{(\PQs)}$) where the $\PD$ meson decays into fully hadronic final states.
+By utilizing known branching fractions and precise theoretical calculations, production fraction ratios as functions of \PB meson transverse momentum (\pt) and rapidity ($y$) are measured using open-charm decays in the kinematic range of $8 < \pt < 60\GeV$ and $\absy < 2.25$.
+In addition, the same data set is used to measure the relative production fraction ratios with the charmonium decay channels ($\PB_{(\PQs)} \!\to\! \PX\JPsi$ with \PX indicating a $\PKp$, $\PKstP{892}{}^0$, or $\PGfP{1020}$ meson) where the $\JPsi$ meson decays into a pair of muons.
+The open-charm results are used to normalize the relative production fraction ratios obtained from the charmonium samples.
+Measurements of the ratios of branching fractions of \PB meson decays to charmonium and open-charm final states are also reported, which will improve the world-average values of these ratios.
 Finally, we test isospin invariance in \PB meson production in proton-proton collisions and observe that it holds within the experimental precision.}

 { pdfauthor={CMS Collaboration}, pdftitle={Measurement of B meson production fraction ratios in proton-proton collisions at sqrt(s) = 13 TeV using open-charm and charmonium decays}, pdfsubject={CMS}, pdfkeywords={CMS, BPH, fragmentation fractions, data parking}}